 - Enroll in a class (online or in person) or find a bilingual school program

 - Make a new friend – seek out other community members who speak your language – check in local social media groups, at your library, daycare, or school

 4. Increase minority language exposure

 Increase the amount of input in the minority language.
 Or, decrease your majority language use.
 Bilingual parenting expert Adam Beck calls exposure and need the two “core conditions” for language learning.
 Perhaps you have a plan in place, and you’re being consistent, but your child still won’t speak the minority language.
 There’s no harm in reassessing your strategies and increasing the minority language.
 We’ve had to do it a few times along the journey in our home.
 English is a strong force in our kids’ lives!
 All of the items in the list above for increasing the need would also naturally increase your child’s exposure.

 My oldest (who is 8) loves being the “teacher” and helping his sisters use Spanish.
 And they are always responsive when a sibling uses Spanish with them.
 If you only have one child, let your child teach you something in the minority language.
 If your spouse only speaks the majority language like my husband, let your child teach THEM something in the minority language – my kids LOVE getting to teach Daddy Spanish words and phrases.
 What’s more, when your child starts reading in the target language, it’s so encouaging for them and the siblings to read to one another.

 6. Focus on vocabulary

 Language learning is important, but our relationships with our children are essential.
 Listen and connect, don’t punish or chastise… instead, make it fun and engaging to use the minority language.
 It’s natural to get frustrated, overwhelmed, and feel like we’re not doing enough.
-Yet, we need to remember: we can be serious about our language goals for our kids, but we should be playful and fun in our approach to teaching them.
+Yet, we need to remember: we should strive to make our language learning efforts enjoyable for everyone.
 We’re all better able to learn when we’re having fun and making memories together as a family.